Get matched with vetted scholarships and enter our

 Should I report my stepparent’s income?

-If your parents are divorced but still live together, you’ll have to report both of their incomes.
-Even if they have never been married, you’ll have to report information for both of them.
+If your legal parents are divorced but still live together, you’ll have to report income and assets for both parents.
+If they have never been married and live together, you’ll have to do the same.

 What if I don’t live with my parents?